Manta-Network/docs/docs/Calamari/Node Operators/get_calamari.md

 Use this option if you are comfortable working with Cargo and Rust source code and have time or a fast multi-core processor for compiling.

+The following instructions are for latest Ubuntu distribution.

 ```bash
 # install build deps